Viral Illnesses That Spread Easily

 - For a sore throat, gargle warm salt water.

 - Use a cool mist vaporizer / humidifier.

-- Take ibuprofen or acetaminophen to ease aches.
+- Take ibuprofen or acetaminophen to help ease aches and reduce fever.

 What is the Flu?

 Influenza – the flu – is a contagious respiratory illness caused by a flu virus.
 The human influenza A and B viruses are responsible for the seasonal outbreak of flu in the United States each year.
 H1N1 is also a more well-known flu strain and is commonly referred to as “swine flu.”

 You can prevent the flu, and the spread of the flu, by getting a yearly flu shot.
 MedExpress centers stock each season’s flu vaccine every fall to help patients protect themselves as soon as possible.

 Flu symptoms are similar to cold symptoms, but can be more severe.
 They include:

 - Sore throat